 Next, grease and line two 8-inch cake pans with parchment paper, and distribute the batter amongst them both.
 Bake for around 25 minutes, or until a skewer comes out clean.
 Remove from the oven and allow the cakes to cool in the pan for 30 minutes, before carefully transferring a wire rack to cool completely.

 - Any caramel sauce can be used.
-If you use a store bought one, try and find a dairy free one, to keep this cake vegan.
+If you use a store-bought one, choose ones that have a thicker texture.

 - For added apple flavor, replace the cinnamon with apple pie spice.